prometheus/alertmanager/docs/configuration.md

 ```

 All these fields are optional and if left unspecified allow any value to match the interval.
-Some fields support ranges and negative indices, and are detailed below:
+Some fields support ranges and negative indices, and are detailed below.
+All definitions are
+taken to be in UTC, no other timezones are currently supported.

 `times`: A list of time-ranges.
 They are inclusive of the starting time and exclusive
 of the ending time to make it easy to represent times that start/end on hour boundaries.